Rent-My-Tent/Rent-My-Tent/README.md

 # Rent My Tent
-> A marketplace for used tents
+> A marketplace for used tents.
+Sell your tent.
+Look for a tent.

 ## Motivation
 Often people purchase tents with only a single-use in mind.
 This means we have many tents, yet little utility. :angry: